 After seeing these substantial numbers, you might ask yourself, how does search really work from the back end?
 Here’s the answer:

-STEP ONE: Every search begins with a web query (a keyword or direct search).
+STEP ONE: Every search begins with a search query (a keyword or direct search).
 This gets the process going and drives the remaining steps.

 STEP TWO: Google navigates the search by crawling the world wide web.
 It’s like a scavenger hunt, only 100x more complex.

-STEP THREE: Google follows links and snippets of information about “Marketing, Dublin Ohio” or “Whiteboard Marketing” from page to page.
+STEP THREE: Google follows links and snippets of information from page to page.

 STEP FOUR: A report is produced based off of crawling results.
-This report appears in the form of a Google search results page.
+This report appears in the form of a search engine results page (SERP).

 STEP FIVE: Google then stores and tracks all of the data in THE INDEX (100+ trillion gigabytes).

-STEP SIX: The query results are sorted and ranked using 200+ factors, including site and page quality, synonyms of keywords, consistency, accuracy, and spelling of information.
+STEP SIX: The search results are sorted and ranked using 200+ factors, including site and page quality, synonyms of keywords, consistency, accuracy, and spelling of information.